UsernameTaken420/veritasVeniat/content/posts/qudmodding.md

 The first line defines the XML version to be used in the file and the encoding, standard stuff.
 Next up we define a list of `objects` and immediately start to define an `object` inside (intuitive, huh?).

+It is defined in the "modding best practices" section of the game wiki to prefix every modded object name with an unique ID, usually the modder's name as an example and as I've done above.

+`Load` is an interesting attribute, it dictates how the game will attempt to load the object or table, either appending it to an existing one (say, if one wished to add something by default to one of the existing creatures in the game) by setting the attribute to `Merge`, which merges everything in the current object with an existing one with the same name (and funnily enough, does not instance a new one if such an object does not already exist).
+The other option, used here, is `Load`, which simply instances the object as a new one.